 A fence on a slope can look great, and there are quite a few ideas on how to do the job properly.
 Your approach to building the fence on a slope depends on whether you are building one of individual pickets or a panel fence, one you buy preassembled.

 How to Install a Fence on Sloped Ground.
 If the slope is very steep, then the fence posts should be closer together, which makes the space under the end of each panel smaller, and gives you a neat finish, without compromising on security.
-You’d also use shorter panels, in the case of panel type vinyl fences or wooden fences, but again,
+You’d also use shorter panels, in the case of panel type guys fences or wooden fences, but again,

 Building a fence on sloped ground is not that difficult, but there are a few things to consider.
 A pre-built wood fence would be “stair-stepped” down the slope and quite easily f Ideas for filling in pre-fabbed fence sloping grade Filled under fence with pressuretreated Hey guys, In the midst of installing a fence around my property.